GrokImageCompression/grok/doc/man/md/man1/grk_compress.1.md

 `-a, --out-dir [output directory]`

 Output directory where compressed files are stored.
-Only relevant when the `-batch_src` flag is set.
+Only relevant when the `--batch-src` flag is set.
 Default: same directory as specified by `-y`.

 `-O, --out-fmt [J2K|J2C|JPC|JP2|JHC|JPH]`